httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ({{Section 8.1 of RFC9110}}).
-Basing `Repr-Digest` on the selected representation makes it straightforward to apply it to use cases where the message content requires some sort of manipulation to be considered as representation of the resource or content conveys a partial representation of a resource, such as range requests (see {{Section 14 of RFC9110}}).
+Basing `Repr-Digest` on the selected representation makes it straightforward to apply it to use cases where the message content requires some sort of manipulation to be considered as representation of the resource or the content conveys a partial representation of a resource, such as range requests (see {{Section 14 of RFC9110}}).

 `Content-Digest` and `Repr-Digest` support hashing algorithm agility.